Many doors on campus are now being controlled with locks that can be opened using the Carnegie Mellon ID card.

 Wipe the card against rough material (some websites suggest using a sweater), then try swiping the card again.
 If it's really dirty, a little water or gentle soap and water can be wiped across the mag strip to clean it.
 Be sure to dry it.

 Slide the card through the slot slowly.
 The locks do not always read the card well when they are swiped fast.

 Try the card in another lock you have used before to be sure the card is working.

 See if others are able to use the lock your card is not unlocking.

 If you cannot open the lock and you know your card is working in other locks, call FMS at 412-268-2910.
 They will check to see if your account is active on that lock and will check for any hardware problems.
 If it is determined that the lock is functioning correctly, you may be directed to the card office to remagnetize your card.

 Making a Key Request and Pickup

 FMS provides door keys through our work order request system.
 You may submit a request online at the links at the top of the page.
-Locksmiths at FMS will cut the keys and leave them for pickup at the front desk of the Service Response Center in the FMS Building.
+Locksmiths at FMS will cut the keys and can be picked up on the first floor (114) of the FMS Building.

-To pick up keys, come to the Service Response Center.
+To pick up keys, come to the first floor (114) of the FMS Building.
 The person requesting the key can send someone else to pick up the keys.
 Anyone coming to collect keys must have a valid Carnegie Mellon University ID card for identification.
 A signature is required to take the keys.